nathancarter/how2data/database/tasks/How to compute R-squared for a simple linear model/Python, using SciPy.md

-We assume you have already fit a linear model to the data, as in the code below, which is explained fully in a separate task, How to fit a linear model to two columns of data.
+We assume you have already fit a linear model to the data, as in the code below, which is explained fully in a separate task, how to fit a linear model to two columns of data.

 ```python
 import scipy.stats as stats